theNewDynamic/oregonsadventurecoast.com/content/blog/2017-03-14-wheres-the-best-place-to-check-out-local-music-in-the-coos-bay-north-bend-area.md

 ---
 Oregon's Adventure Coast already has a thriving restaurant and arts scene, so it's no wonder that our music culture is also growing.

-The Coos Bay\~North Bend\~Charleston area already hosts a fantastic selection of fantastic annual festivals featuring a range of musical genres like the [South Coast Clambake Music Festival ](https://www.oregonsadventurecoast.com/event/32nd-south-coast-clambake-music-festival/) (coming up March 13th, 2020!), the [Oregon Coast Music Festival](https://www.oregoncoastmusic.org/calendar-events/) (July), [BBQ, Blues and Brews by the Bay](https://www.themillcasino.com/event/bbq-blues-brews/) (Memorial Weekend) and a series of free concerts that take places throughout the summer in various destinations.
+The Coos Bay\~North Bend\~Charleston area already hosts a fantastic selection of fantastic annual festivals featuring a range of musical genres like the [South Coast Clambake Music Festival ](https://www.oregonsadventurecoast.com/event/32nd-south-coast-clambake-music-festival/) (coming up March 13th, 2020!), the [Oregon Coast Music Festival](https://www.oregoncoastmusic.org/calendar-events/) (July), and a series of free concerts that take places throughout the summer in various destinations.

 Our area also boasts multiple entertainment venues like [The Liberty Theatre ](http://thelibertytheatre.org/)(home of Little Theatre by the Bay), the beautifully restored historic [Egyptian Theatre ](https://egyptiantheatreoregon.com/)where visitors can frequently find great local music and entertainment options.